-Game Design (40)
+Portfolio Design (60)

-- 30 Game DesignSpecification Document to be submitted by Week3.
-For more detailed information see the Game Design Specification section below. - Navigation/GraphicPrototype to be submitted by Week 5.
-This will demonstrate how you have structured your game and show the majority of your interface design.
-The game components DO NOT have to function for this prototype as dummy data and/or game components can be used to show the overall look-and-feel if the game.
+- 40 Portfolio Design Specification Document to be submitted by Week 3.
+For more detailed information see Section 2: Portfolio Design Specification section of the Unit Outline document (see below). - 20 Navigation/Graphic Prototype to be submitted by Week 6.
+This will demonstrate how you have structured your portfolio and show the majority of your interface design placeholder graphics are NOT satisfactory for this assessment task.
+The navigation components must be functional.
+However, the portfolio components DO NOT have to be fully functional for this prototype as dummy data and/or other portfolio components can be used to show the overall look-and-feel if the interface.

-Game Implementation (60)
+Portfolio Implementation (40)

 - Successful integration of the 5 common project requirements (5 requirements x 3 marks each).
 These will also be covered in the weekly lab tasks conducted throughout the semester.
-These are the basic functions or features required to make the game have at least an elementary level of interaction. - 30 Successful integration of the 3 project enhancements in the final project (3 enhancements x 10 marks each).
-These will also be linked to the weekly lab tasks.
-These enhancements cover a range of graphic, animation, audio and programming options to allow students to target their strengths and apply them accordingly.
-The criteria for successful implementation is the enhancement working without error, logical and efficient coding with all extraneous code eliminated, appropriate application of good programming practices (ie: use of commenting, naming conventions, variables, properties, re-usability, etc.). - Fully functional game,including the integration of the 5 common and 3 specific requirements to be submitted by Week 12.
-The criteria for this component will include: - ♦ Interface design and brand development including the overalllook-and-feel of the game's graphics/interface, consistency of layout anddesign, and presentation and readability of content (5). - ♦ The implementation of Flash features including animation, appropriate use of different symbol types, application of different types of media (image/audio), and Flash components (5). - ♦ The final product is fully functional and works without error.
-Itemspresented within the game must also function correctly.
-Internal and external assets must be organised in a logical structure, with appropriate navigation structures implemented (5).
+These are the basic functions or features required to make the portfolio have at least an elementary level of interaction and will be set for submission in Weeks 4, 5, 7, 9 and 11. - A functional portfolio, including the integration of the 5 common tasks to be submitted by Week 12.
+The marking criteria used for this component includes: - ♦ Interface design and brand development including the overall look-and-feel of the portfolio's graphics/interface, consistency of layout and design, and presentation and readability of content (5). - ◆ The implementation of Flash features including animation, appropriate use of different symbol types, application of different types of media (image/audio), and Flash components (10). - ♦ The final product is complete and works without error.
+It must include all items, as specified in the brief, which function correctly.
+Internal and external assets must be organised in a logical structure, with appropriate navigation structures implemented (10).

-Due date: By 4pm Wednesday of the specified week
+Due date: By 3pm Friday of the specified week